tracerip/archive.trace.rip/breaches/Twitter.md

 ## Description

-In early 2023, <a href="https://redirect.trace.rip/?url=https://www.bleepingcomputer.com/news/security/200-million-twitter-users-email-addresses-allegedly-leaked-online/" target="_blank" rel="noopener noreferrer">over 200M records scraped from Twitter appeared on a popular hacking forum</a>.
+In early 2023, <a href="https://redirect.trace.rip/?url=https://www.bleepingcomputer.com/news/security/200-million-twitter-users-email-addresses-allegedly-leaked-online/" target="_blank" rel="noopener">over 200M records scraped from Twitter appeared on a popular hacking forum</a>.
 The data was obtained sometime in 2021 by abusing an API that enabled email addresses to be resolved to Twitter profiles.
 The subsequent results were then composed into a corpus of data containing email addresses alongside public Twitter profile information including names, usernames and follower counts.

 ## Breached data